 Spring is upon us!
-We’re saying hello to longer, brighter days with our newest recipe on the blog: Spring Pulao!
+We’re saying hello to longer, brighter days with our newest recipe on the blog: Spring Veg Pulao!
 This staple rice dish is all decked out in some of our favorite seasonal veggies and we’re so excited to be sharing it with all of you.

-What is Pulao:
+What is Pulao?

 Pulao, also known as Pilau (/ˈpiːlaʊ/), is a savory Indian rice dish prepared by cooking rice with various spices.
 While Indian Pulao usually contains only vegetables, you can also add meat or poultry to switch up the flavors!

-Pulao vs Biryani:
+Pulao vs Biryani

 You might be thinking that this is just another recipe for Biryani, but that’s where you’re wrong!
 While there are several differences between these popular rice dishes, the main difference is how they are prepared.
 Biryani uses the draining method of cooking while Pulao uses the absorption method and its liquids are fully absorbed into the rice.

-Whether you’re preparing your Spring Pulao in a pot, rice cooker, or Instapot – you’re going to need to add some yummy produce!
+Whether you’re preparing your Spring Pulao in a pot, rice cooker, or Instant Pot, you’re going to need to add some yummy produce!
 There are so many tasty options for this dish and, not to mention, many that are currently in season.
 You can add in your favorites, including any of these springtime veggies: asparagus, broccoli, cabbage, carrots, celery, collard greens, kale, mushrooms, onions, peas, radishes, spinach, swiss chard, and turnips.
 Don’t be afraid to try some new combinations — you never know what you might end up loving!

 And now, for the ingredient that ties it all together — the spices!
 It’s important to only use whole spices for a couple reasons.
 Firstly, they can easily be fished out while eating if you prefer.
 Also, the burst of flavor that accompanies them when used in their original form is spectacular.
 It’s truly unparalleled.
 Try it and see for yourself!

-Spring Vegetable Pulao:
+Spring Vegetable Pulao

 - 1 cup rice

-- 2 quart pot with matching lid
+- 2 quarts pot with matching lid

-- 1 cup of mixed vegetables carrots peas, asparagus, beans whatever you would like to (diced)
+- 1 cup mixed vegetables (diced)**

-- 2 tbs of ghee or cooking oil
+- 2 Tbsp ghee or cooking oil

-- 1 medium onion sliced fine
+- 1 medium onion , sliced fine

 - 1 bay leaf